colintheshots/MarkdownTwain/README.md

 With MarkdownTwain, developers can easily add a Markdown editor and viewer to their Android applications, allowing users to easily format and style their text with Markdown syntax.

 Note: MarkdownTwain was created by Colin Lee while working at Meetup.com.
-The package was migrated to colintheshots.com with the change in Meetup ownership.
+The package was migrated to colintheshots.com along with the change in Meetup ownership.
 Maven package information has changed.
 Use the new com.colintheshots name to get the latest updates.
+Also, I also fixed issues preventing using older artifacts on Maven Central.

 ## Features